2022 Ford Escape Review, Ratings, Specs, Prices, and Photos

 Skip the base trim and every Escape gets an 8.0-inch touchscreen and good gear.

-Prices aren’t set for 2022 yet, but the Escape promises good value in near-base spec.
+The Escape promises good value in near-base spec.
 We give it a 7 for features for its value and options; the entry-level version lacks a couple of features, and the 3-year/36,000-mile warranty is just average.

 Which Ford Escape should I buy?

-The Escape SEL and SE Hybrid offer the best value, for about $30,000.
-Both get keyless start, heated front seats, a power driver seat, and an 8.0-inch touchscreen with Android Auto and Apple CarPlay; the Hybrid adds a 12.3-inch digital gauge cluster.
+The Escape SEL and SE Hybrid offer the best value, priced a bit above $30,000.
+Both get keyless start, heated front seats, a power driver seat, and an 8.0-inch touchscreen with Android Auto and Apple CarPlay (not wireless though); the Hybrid adds a 12.3-inch digital gauge cluster.
 Options range from a panoramic sunroof to a power tailgate, navigation, and adaptive cruise control.

-The Escape SE comes in plug-in form, too.
+The Escape SE, SEL, and Titanium all come in plug-in form, too, and they’re eligible for $6,843 under the federal EV tax credit—making them potentially cheaper (if you have the tax liability) than equivalent Hybrids.
+While the numbers might make sense, we’re far from charmed by the Plug-In Hybrid and its mission here next to the Mustang Mach-E and F-150 Lightning.

 How much is a fully loaded Ford Escape?

-The Escape Titanium loads up with bigger wheels, leather upholstery, B&O sound, and acoustic glass.
-The plug-in and turbo-4 drivetrains are options, and can drive the Titanium to $40,000 or more.
+The Escape Titanium loads up with bigger wheels, leather upholstery, B&O sound, and acoustic glass, for a starting line at $38,375.
+The plug-in and turbo-4 drivetrains are options, and can drive it well past $40,000.
+And if you don’t count potential incentives, the Titanium Plug-In Hybrid is the top of the lineup, with options potentially pushing the bottom line past $46,000.

 2022 Ford Escape